menahemelbaz/ai-lecture-assistant-showcase/README.md

 * **Node.js Server** - Handles audio transcription and streams transcript updates back to the extension through WebSocket.

 The codebase is organized into modular components for content scripts, background logic, offscreen audio processing, transcript storage, and AI-powered learning features.

-## Status

-This project is a working prototype and personal learning project focused on Chrome extension development, browser audio capture, real-time communication, and AI-assisted learning.